 1. Know your requirements

-The first step in achieving PCI compliance is knowing which requirements apply to your organization.
+The first step in achieving PCI compliance is knowing which requirements apply to your organisation.
 There are four different PCI compliance levels, typically based on the volume of credit card transactions your business processes during a 12-month period.

 Not applicable to face-to-face channels.
+Not applicable to service providers.

 Applicable only to e-commerce channels.
+Not applicable to service providers.

 Merchants using only: